LPascholatti/dinosaur-app-client/README.md

 This app uses Redux for controlling the states.

-Developed during 2.5 days for a Hackaton at Codaisseur in Amsterdam in November, 2019.
+Developed during 2.5 days for a Hackathon at Codaisseur in Amsterdam in November, 2019.